AddaxGamesStudio/rove_assistant/README.md

 For development matters, feel free to file a new issue for bugs, features, and improvements, or start a new new discussion for help or feedback.

 Pull requests are also welcome!

+# Copyright / License
+Rove and all related properties, images and text are © Addax Games.
+All Rights Reserved.
+You can use these assets to use or contribute to the Rove Assistant application.
+No other individual, entity, or corporation is permitted to use and/or re-use the assets within this repository for any other purpose.

+Source code is licensed under GNU General Public License v3.